ekorudiawan/blog/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-Eko Rudiawan Jamzuri is a lecturer Department of Electrical Engineering at the Politeknik Negeri Batam.
-He also a member of BRAIL (Barelang Robotics and Artificial Intelligence Lab).
+Eko Rudiawan Jamzuri is a lecturer of the Department of Electrical Engineering at Politeknik Negeri Batam.
+He is also a member of BRAIL (Barelang Robotics and Artificial Intelligence Lab).
 His research interests include humanoid robot, computer vision, machine learning, and deep learning.
-He leads the Humanoid Robot research group, which develops a dynamic locomotion and visual perception of humanoid robot.
+He leads the Humanoid Robot research group at BRAIL, which researches on dynamic locomotion and visual perception of the humanoid robot.